-In addition, South Africa reaffirms its continued solidarity to assist the people of Western Sahara in pursuit of their inalienable right to self-determination and decolonisation.
+In addition, South Africa reaffirms its continued solidarity to assist the people of Western Sahara in pursuit of their inalienable right to selfdetermination and decolonisation.
 South Africa remains steadfast in its rejection of all acts of terrorism and extremism that have increasingly affected Africa, contributing to internal instability.
-In July 2021, government called on security forces in Eswatini to exercise total restraint and protect the lives and property of the people, in keeping with the country's constitutional provisions and laws, following political unrests in that country.